m-baralt/smile-to-bert/README.md

 ## Pre-trained model

 In order to use the pre-trained models, the weights need to be downloaded using the `download_ckpt.sh` file.
 This should create a directory named checkpoints with all the weights from the pre-trained models.
-To use the atom-level Smile-to-Bert, the following code needs to be executed:
+To load the weights of the atom-level Smile-to-Bert, the following code needs to be executed:

 ```
+import os
+from transformers import BertTokenizer
+from accelerate import Accelerator
+sys.path.append(os.getcwd())
+from Model.BERT import BERT, SMILESLM

 tokenizer = BertTokenizer("data/atomlevel_tokenizer/vocab.txt")
 device = "cuda"
 d_model = 90